ACTL4001-T1-2022/github-showcase-page-the-esteemed-geckos/README.md

 ## **Probability of Competitiveness**

 The 2021 FSA tournament data and rankings were used to train a bagging model with 5000 trees to forecast the probabilities of the team becoming competitive within the next 10 years.
 A team average for each of the 4 variables, Saves%, Pressure%, Completion% and Goals was used to train the model.
 Two separate bagging models were trained, one whose output was the teams rank (Rank Model) and the other a probability of the team ranking top 10 in the next season (TT Model).
 Below represents the Rank Model and TT Model which utilised a combined and transformed 2021 tournament dataset.
-Both bagging models utilised 5000 trees.
 ```{r}
 #Rank Model
 bagprob <- randomForest((Rank)~.,data=modelData,mtry=4,ntree=5000,importance=TRUE)